Community Association Land Use Committee (CALUC)

 854-880 Pandora Avenue

-Project Overview: Townline Development submitted a Rezoning and Development Permit application to construct a 12-15-story rental building consisting of ground-floor commercial uses and approximately 197 rental units above, with five units secured as affordable.
+Project Overview: Townline Development has submitted a rezoning and development permit application for a 20-storey rental building.
+The proposal includes ground-floor commercial space and approximately 197 rental units, with five units secured as affordable.

 938 Mason Street (Wellness House)